Poonsri14/Pewlett-Hackard-Analysis/README.md

 ## Results:

+### The Retirement Title

+### Unique Title

+### The Number of Retiring Employees by Title

+### The Employees Eligible for the Mentorship Program

 Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.
 There is a bulleted list with four major points from the two analysis deliverables.
 (6 pt)
+#1. retired(ment) by titile - people have multiple titles, so it's not unique
+2. Uniq title - each person has one role base on present role
+3. retiring title(will be)
+4. mentorship(emp eligible for mentorship.)

 ## Summary: